 Another common defect that can lead to tire failure is the partial or complete separation of the tire from its rim, resulting in immediate loss of tire pressure.
 Therefore, an underinflated tire is more likely to de-bead during sudden turns and cause a rollover.

 Inadequately speed-rated tires are also likely to lead to car accidents.
 Despite the fact that most manufacturers equip their vehicles with tires that are speed-rated at something greater than the maximum speed capability of the car, this type of tire failure can still occur in one of the following circumstances:

 Other common causes of tire failure include:

-Despite the fact that structural defects or installation errors often increase the chances of being involved in a traffic collision, car accidents that happen in Miami and Florida, need to be carefully investigated before establishing liability.
-If you have been involved in a car accident in Miami or the State of Florida and you suspect it could have been the result of a defective tire, you should contact us and we can accurately analyze the circumstances of your car accident and see if you have a case.
+Despite the fact that structural defects or installation errors often increase the chances of being involved in a traffic collision, car accidents that happen in Miami and Florida need to be carefully investigated before establishing liability.
+If you were involved in a car accident and you suspect it may have been the result of a defective tire, you should seek legal assistance immediately.
+We can accurately investigate the circumstances of your car accident and determine whether you have a case.

 The amount of compensation you are eligible for highly depends on the details of the car accident and the injuries you sustained.
 We will need to carefully review the circumstances of your car accident.
 Sean Cleary, our product liability lawyer, will build your case based on expert analysis and prove that the car accident was the result of a defective tire, as well as that the tire manufacturer failed to provide you with safe and reliable products.
 We will file a claim for negligence on your behalf and you will recover compensation for the health issues you are struggling with due to a car accident that could have been avoided.

 In product liability cases, we can file claims to recover the following: